doc4d/docs/website/translated_docs/es/API/IMAPTransporterClass.md

 Las claves de búsqueda pueden solicitar el valor a buscar:

-- **Valores de tipo fecha**: los valores de tipo fecha se colocan en cadenas con el siguiente formato: *date-day+"-"+date-month+"-"+date-year* donde date-day indica la fecha del día del mes (2 caracteres como máximo), date-month indica el mes (Jan/Feb/Mar/Apr/May/Jun/Jul/Aug/Sep/Oct/Dec) y date-year indica el año (4 dígitos).
+- **Search-keys with a field-name value**: the field-name is the name of a header field.
 Ejemplo: `searchCriteria = SENTBEFORE 1-Feb-2020` (una fecha no suele necesitar comillas, ya que no contiene caracteres especiales)

-- **Valores de tipo cadena**: la cadena puede contener cualquier caracter y debe ir entre comillas.
-Si la cadena no contiene ningún caracter especial, como el espacio, por ejemplo, no es necesario colocarla entre comillas.
-Al colocar entre comillas estas cadenas se garantiza que su valor se interpretará correctamente.
+- **Search-keys with a string value**: the string may contain any character and must be quoted.
+If the string does not contain any special characters, like the space character for instance, it does not need to be quoted.
+Quoting such strings will ensure that your string value will be correctly interpreted.
 Ejemplo: `criterios de búsqueda = FROM "SMITH"` Para todas las llaves de búsqueda que utilizan cadenas, un mensaje coincide con la llave si la cadena es una subcadena del campo.
 Las coincidencias no diferencian entre mayúsculas y minúsculas.

 - **Search-keys with a flag value**: the flag may accept one or several keywords (including standard flags), separated by spaces.
 Example: `searchCriteria = HEADER CONTENT-TYPE "MIXED"`

-- **Marcadores**: los valores de tipo marcador (flags) aceptan una o varias palabras claves (incluyendo marcadores estándar) separados por espacios.
-Ejemplo: `searchCriteria = KEYWORD \Flagged \Draft`
+- **Search-keys with a flag value**: the flag may accept one or several keywords (including standard flags), separated by spaces.
+Example: `searchCriteria = KEYWORD \Flagged \Draft`

-- **Conjunto de mensajes**: identifica un conjunto de mensajes.
-En el caso de los números de secuencia de los mensajes, se trata de números consecutivos desde el 1 hasta el número total de mensajes en el buzón.
-Los números son separados por coma; un dos puntos (:) delimita entre dos números inclusive.
-Ejemplos: `2,4:7,9,12:*` es `2,4,5,6,7,9,12,13,14,15` para un buzón con 15 mensajes. `searchCriteria = 1:5 ANSWERED` busca en la selección de mensajes 1 a 5, los mensajes que tienen el marcador \Answered. `searchCriteria= 2,4 ANSWERED` busca en la selección de mensajes (números de mensaje 2 y 4) los mensajes que tienen el marcador \Answered.
+- **Search-keys with a message set value**: Identifies a set of messages.
+For message sequence numbers, these are consecutive numbers from 1 to the total number of messages in the mailbox.
+A comma delimits individual numbers; a colon delimits between two numbers inclusive.
+Ejemplos: `2,4:7,9,12:*` es `2,4,5,6,7,9,12,13,14,15` para un buzón con 15 mensajes. `searchCriteria = 1:5 ANSWERED` search in message selection from message sequence number 1 to 5 for messages which have the \Answered flag set. `searchCriteria= 2,4 ANSWERED` search in the message selection (message numbers 2 and 4) for messages which have the \Answered flag set.

 #### Teclas de búsqueda disponibles